 Resources for Developing Self-Awareness

 When you are ready to begin this process, I recommend The Empath Apprenticeship for one-on-one healing work, empath education, and spiritual mentorship or if you would like a group environment, you can begin with the Tools for Thriving as an Empath Workshop that can teach different tools and methods for developing your self-awareness.
-This workshop is beginning again March 26, 2023.
-Registration is open and there is an early bird discount that ends March 3rd at midnight.
+This workshop is beginning again March 3rd, 2024.